RyanCocking/DeepLearning-DLBCL/README.md

 Code initially developed during a first-year PhD rotation project funded by the Wellcome Trust, supervised by Professor David R Westhead at the Leeds Institute for Data Analytics, University of Leeds.

+RUNNING

+Set directories and constants in `parameters.py`

+To generate images, run `python main.py gene_name` with either ABC or GCB as the argument.

+To populate datasets and train a model, run `python learning.py`

 REQUIREMENTS

 python >= 3.6.9